wp-plugins/pootle-page-builder/README.txt

 == Description ==

->Please note: pootle page builder is still in beta & therefore we do not recommend using it for production (live sites).
->Please read [this post](http://www.pootlepress.com/2015/07/try-out-the-all-new-pootle-page-builder-in-beta/) on how to report bugs.

-= What is pootle page builder? =

 pootle page builder helps you build compelling WordPress pages easily.
 No more boring, linear, article pages that are as limited as your posts.

-= What can I do with pootle page builder? =

 With pootle page builder you can: